 - Calculate the cost of each ingredient that goes into the making of the dish.

 - Add the total cost of the ingredients to calculate your food costs for that dish.
-Do not include the labour costs to prepare or serve the dish.
+Do not include the labor costs to prepare or serve the dish.

 2. Menu Pricing

 The Menu Pricing needs to be done carefully; keeping in mind the Menu Food Costs, while still being pocket-friendly and having the Value-for-Money for customers.
-Price of the Menu Items will also depend on your restaurant format; if it is a fine-dine restaurant at a posh area, you can actually charge a higher Menu Price.
-Quick Service Restaurants typically have lower Food Costs and lesser investments; thus the Menu Price of their items are also on the lower side.
+Price of the Menu Items will also depend on your restaurant format; if it is a fine dining restaurant in a posh area, you can charge a higher Menu Price.
+Quick Service Restaurants typically have lower Food Costs and minor investments; thus the Menu Price of their items are also on the lower side.
 Read this definitive guide to Menu Pricing and Food Costs that would help you price your menu items better.

 You should keep the surrounding market and competition in consideration while deciding the Menu Price.
-If your competition is serving the same dish with similar service at a lower price, then your sales are definitely going to see a drop.
+If your competition is serving the same dish with a similar service at a lower price, then your sales are going to see a drop.

 Chef Aman Puri, Executive Chef at Imly and Too Indian says “While designing the menu for Imly and Too Indian we made sure that we are not just delivering taste and presentation but gifting comfort to people by providing them with everything under one roof.
 If Menu designing is considered to be difficult, deciding on the pricing of the menu is all the more difficult.
-No matter how different your food look or taste, if your pricing is not in line with your competitors’, survival surely becomes a little difficult.
+No matter how different your food look or taste, if your pricing is not in line with your competitors’, survival inevitably becomes a little tricky.
 You can go levels up in your presentation but not in pricing.”

-Also, try these menu pricing hacks to maximise your restaurant profits.
+Also, try these menu pricing hacks to maximize your restaurant profits.